-YWSI is a week-long program sponsored by the Ohio Supercomputer Center (OSC) for middle school girls in Ohio.
-Designed to provide hands-on experience with computers, math, science and engineering, YWSI helps girls develop an interest in these subjects by allowing them to work on practical, interesting scientific problems using the latest computer technology.
+The Ohio Supercomputer Center's (OSC) week-long Youth STEM Institute (YSI) offers hands-on experiences with computers, math, science, and engineering to middle school students in Ohio.
+YSI promotes interest in these subjects by allowing youth to work on practical, interesting scientific problems using the latest computer technology.

-YWSI was established by Steven Gordon, who stewarded the program from 2000 to 2018.
-Gordon served in various roles at OSC, including interim co-executive director, deputy director and senior director of education.
+YSI was established by Steven Gordon as the Young Women's Summer Institute (YWSI).
+Gordon, who stewarded the program from 2000 to 2018, served in various roles at OSC, including interim co-executive director, deputy director, and senior director of education.

 Teachers: Download our camp flyer to post in your classroom!